By Stephen Denney

 Some examples of nonviolent dissidents, advocates of democracy in Vietnam:

-- Dr. Nguyen Dan Que.
-A 52-year-old endicrinologist and the only member of Amnesty International in Vietnam.
+Dr. Nguyen Dan Que.
+A 52-year-old endocrinologist and the only member of Amnesty International in Vietnam.
 He was sentenced to 20 years in prison in Nov.
 1991 for leading a non-violent pro-democracy movement

 All of the above prisoners are reported to be in poor health as a result of their incarceration.